-The Corona Art Association strives to encourage and develop the appreciation, study and practice of the visual arts and further educates, inspires and enriches the lives of others through our programs, exhibits, community collaborations and activities.
+The purpose of the Corona Art Association is to encourage and develop the appreciation, study and practice of the visual arts and to further educate, inspire and enrich the lives of others through our programs, exhibits and activities.
 Join Us Today!

 “Art is not what you see, but what you make others see.”

 | edgar degas |